 Fathers – please take time to talk to your daughters.
 Tell her that it’s OK to demand respect for herself and from the boy she chooses to spend time with.
 She needs to hear from her dad that not all boys are kind, well-meaning or want what is best for her.

-This is also a chance to give her a purity ring as a symbol of her value and to serve as a reminder of her two fathers – you, who would do anything for her and her heavenly father – who already has.
+This is also a chance to give her Christian jewelry as a symbol of her value and to serve as a reminder of her two fathers – you, who would do anything for her and her heavenly father – who already has.
 Check it out at atriohill.com